Project Management Professional (PMP)® Credential: The What, the How, and the Why

 - Form a study group.

 In taking the test, keep in mind that out of the 200 questions, 25 are considered pre-test questions (not scored), placed randomly and used to test the validity of future test questions.
 All unanswered questions are scored as wrong answers, so it is better to guess at an answer if you are stumped on a question.
-You must successfully complete 106 (61%) out of 175 questions to pass.
 The exam is scored immediately, so you will know if you have passed at the conclusion of the test.

 It takes less than one minute for the results of the exam to appear on the screen once the applicant indicates the exam is complete.
 There are two levels of information provided on your score report.
 The first is the overall examination results that tell you whether you passed or failed.
 The second is a picture of your overall strengths and weaknesses within each domain.
 Each domain is assigned as Proficient, Moderately Proficient, or Below Proficient, based on the number of questions answered correctly within the domain.